 The Reality Of Multitasking

-In today’s busy, it can often seem like multitasking is only way to meet the increasing demands on our personal and professional time.
+In today’s busy society, it can often seem like multitasking is the only way to meet the increasing demands on our personal and professional time.
 Mastering the ability to juggle more than one task often seems like a positive feat…but at what cost?

-Distraction.gov shares research conducted by the Virginia Tech Transportation Institute – and this research should make us question the ability of drivers to safely do more than one thing at a time…
+A study has been done by the Virginia Tech Transportation Institute on driving distractions – and this research should make us question the ability of drivers to safely do more than one thing at a time…

 - Engaging in visual-manual subtasks (such as reaching for a phone, dialing, and texting) associated with the use of hand-held phones and other portable devices increased the risk of getting into a crash by three times.